 If you have ever heard the term apéro and wondered what it was, you’ve come to the right place.
 The word “party” doesn’t cover it.
 It is a get-together that has become a ritual in France after a long day of work, a wonderful excuse to sit down with a drink and enjoy the evening.

-The classic French apéro is not just a thing for young and hip Parisians.
+And I should note the classic French apéro is not just a thing for young and hip Parisians.
 As someone who has lived in France for 10+ years, I have to note that it goes much beyond that.
 It is 1 part cocktail party, and 1 part casual gathering of good friends, with a good mix of alcohol and hors d’oeuvres thrown in.

 You can have an apéro at a brasserie, someone’s house, or even a picnic somewhere.
-It is the French version of happy hour, where you relax and enjoy people’s company.
-And no one gets too stressed about whether they are eating with the correct cutlery or accidentally insulting the chef.
+The French version of happy hour, where you relax and enjoy people’s company.

 In the evening, the Happy hour apéro starts anytime after 5pm.
 Light snacks are served like chips, olives, carrot sticks, etc. Since wine is only served with the main meal (starter, main, dessert), the apéro hour is the perfect time to serve something else.
 Classic french apéritifs like pastis or kir are mainstays, and why not a glass of champagne?